LorTechnologies/LorSplit/README.md

 | Save Image | Exports the final drawing as an image. |
 | Video Recording | Captures the animation process. |

+## To-Do
+- Custom image and more colors for background
+- Higher res screen recording

 ## License
 This project is licensed under a **custom non-commercial open source license (CNCOSL)**.
 The software can be used, modified, and copied for personal or educational purposes but **cannot be used commercially**.